duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/30_advanced_demos/11_indefinite_navigation.md

 ## Duckietown setup notes {#demo-indefinite-navigation-duckietown-setup}

 To run this demo, you can setup a quite complex Duckietown.
 The demo supports normal road tiles, intersections and traffic lights.
+That makes it a a level more difficult than the [lane following demo](#demo-lane-following).
 Make sure that your Duckietown complies with the appereance specifications presented in [the Duckietown specs](+opmanual_duckietown#dt-ops-appearance-specifications).
 In particular correct street signaling is key to success of intersections handling.

 ## Duckiebot setup notes {#demo-indefinite-navigation-duckiebot-setup}